skeeto/skeeto.github.com/_posts/2018-01-17-Debugging-Emacs-with-DTrace.markdown

 ### Bryan Cantrill, DTrace, and FreeBSD

-Over the holidays I re-discovered [Bryan Cantrill][bc], a systems software developer who worked for Sun between 1996 and 2010, and is most well known for [DTrace][dtrace].
+Over the holidays I re-discovered [Bryan Cantrill][bc], a systems software engineer who worked for Sun between 1996 and 2010, and is most well known for [DTrace][dtrace].
 My first exposure to him was in a [BSD Now interview][bsd] in 2015.
 I had re-watched that interview and decided there was a lot more I had to learn from him.
 He's become a personal hero to me.
-So I scoured the internet for more of his writing and talks.
+So I scoured the internet for [more of his writing and talks][binge].
 Besides what I've already linked in this article, here are a couple more great presentations:

 * [Oral Tradition in Software Engineering][oral]
 * [Fork Yeah!
 The Rise and Development of illumos][fork]